-With its elegant looks, a screen that you can 'flip' (to stand up or lie flat against the keyboard), and support for Android apps, the Flip C434 from Asus is undoubtedly one of the best Chromebooks money can buy in 2021.
+With its elegant looks, a screen that you can 'flip' (to stand up or lie flat against the keyboard), and support for Android apps, the Flip C434 from Asus is undoubtedly one of the best Chromebooks money can buy.
 For some of you, it may even be the best.

 The 87% screen-to-body ratio is worthy of a premium Windows laptop and looks great running Chrome OS, while the internal specs can be set to suit you: an m3, i5 or i7 processor, up to 8GB of RAM, and up to 128GB of internal storage gives you lots of choices.

 It's fair to say that not everything about the Samsung Galaxy Chromebook Go is outstanding, but as solid, value-for-money Chromebooks go it's certainly worth a look.
 You'll definitely be impressed with the design of the device, which looks like it's come from a manufacturer of Samsung's quality.

 Then there's the lightweight nature of this laptop – it tips the scales at just 1.45 kilograms, so you're going to have no problem carrying it around.
 There's a 14-inch display here, and though the resolution could perhaps be higher, it's more than good enough for browsing the web and watching movies.